 - Customer reviews

 Through these comparisons, you’ll get to see both platforms’ pros and cons and compare how they differ from each other.
 By the end of the article, you’ll know which platform is right for you.

 What Is DotLoop?

-Made specifically with the real estate industry in mind, DotLoop is a platform fully focused on empowering clients to manage their documents and capture signatures in them.
+Made specifically with the real estate industry in mind, DotLoop is a platform focused on empowering clients to manage their documents and capture signatures.

 The platform’s process is fairly simple.
 The UI is built around the concept of “closing the loop.”
 It starts with agents creating a listing.
-After that, the user can access a workspace that allows them to focus on closing the sale.
+After that, the user can access a workspace to focus on closing the sale.

 After creating an account, agents can upload their documents, add the right signature fields, and prepare them to send documents to the right prospect.
 Once it’s mailed, the platform lets the buyers know how to interact with the document and how to sign it.

-This focus on real estate professionals allows DotLoop to not only collect and receive electronically signed documents, but it also helps them to engage and improve their sales process.
-And since they target a very specific niche, they can also charge a bit more than the average solution.
+This focus on real estate professionals allows DotLoop to collect and receive electronically signed documents and helps them engage and improve their sales process.
+And since they target a specific niche, they can charge a bit more than the average solution.

-The platform’s cost is $29 per month for agents, with other pricing tiers available upon request.
+The platform costs $29 per month for agents, with other pricing tiers available upon request.